 What is the cost of Pancreaticoduodenectomy in India?

-The average cost of Pancreaticoduodenectomy can range from $8,000 to $10,000 depending on the case of the patient, and how adversely his/her tumor has spread in the nearby organs.
+The average cost of Pancreaticoduodenectomy can start from USD 6500 depending on the case of the patient, and how adversely his/her tumor has spread in the nearby organs.

 Explore Medmonks.com to learn more about Pancreaticoduodenectomy or book an appointment for the surgery with the best doctors in India.